stvngrcia/holbertonschool-low_level_programming-2018/0x12-more_singly_linked_lists/README.md

 + add_nodeint_end - Adds a node at the end of a list
 + add_nodeint - Adds node at the beginning of the list
 + free_listint - Frees a list of nodes
++ free_listint2 - Frees a list of nodes, and sets the head to NULL